Alcohol and HIV/AIDS - Comorbidities, Coinfections, and Complications Research: Intervention and Cross-Cutting Foundational Research

 Research Topics/Statement of Work

-The FOA will solicit applications that address HIV and alcohol-related morbidity and mortality, and interventions that reduce the impact of alcohol on HIV disease progression and transmission.
+The NOFO will solicit applications that address HIV and alcohol-related morbidity and mortality, and interventions that reduce the impact of alcohol on HIV disease progression and transmission.
 Examples include studies that seek to:

 - Develop interventions that combine behavioral and biological strategies leading to significant and sustainable reductions in the impact of alcohol on viral load and the spread of HIV.